 Another thing we wanted to try out with this game was playing Star Wars with Genesys as our character creation rule set, rather than all the FFG SWRPG books.
 JT was way above +1000 XP by the end of the DRS campaign, and my spouse rebuilt her in Genesys with only +275 XP.
 In addition, we experimented with basing Force powers on the Genesys magic rules.
 The narrative explanation for these changes is that JT’s experience with the Dark Side following the Desert Rose Solutions campaign really changed her, and she is still recovering from that.

-For this new adventure, my spouse would be playing JT, his original PC, but we were not sure who I should play.
-We didn’t want to include JT’s girlfriend Renci in the mix, since she was now more his PC than my NPC.
+For this new adventure, my spouse would be playing JT as in the original DRS campaign, but we were not sure who I should play.
+We didn’t want to include JT’s girlfriend Renci in the mix, since she was now more my spouse’s PC than my NPC.
 Rather than try to force a reason for some other pre-existing NPC to tag along, I offered to take the lead on GMing the opening scenes with the intention of eventually introducing a new PC who could complement JT’s skill set.
 This had an added benefit of giving me the opportunity to try out some Genesys talents that were new to us, and I pulled some from FFG’s Realms of Terrinoth.

 And so I present to you Cruise Control, a wacky psychological drama/tale of derring-do featuring Imperials, Rebels, Force users, mutineers, vigilantes, crime bosses, droid liberators, secret identities, chases, escapes, investigations, combat—both physical and social—and a charity gala dinner, of course.